 Well, the answer is no, he did not have any biological children.
-George Washington and Martha married when the two were in their late twenties.
+George Washington and Martha married in their late twenties.
 And at the time they wanted to have children of their own but historically there is no conclusive evidence as to why they couldn’t have any.
 Some alleged that it was because of Marthas’s bout of measles while others conclude it was Washington’s tuberculosis induced infertility.
 Well, whatever the reason is, the fact remains that in their 40 years of marriage Washington was a father figure to his wife’s children and grandchildren.
 His stepchildren were raised on the Mount Vernon Estate and according to accounts, he was a loving father figure.

 2) Additionally, historians turn towards a letter written by Washington to his nephew where he writes about his possible future heirs.
 Adding that if he dies before Martha, there should be a certainty of no illegitimate heirs.
 Further stating, in case he outlives her and remarries there wouldn’t be any children out of that wedlock either.

-3) Martha was initially married to Daniel Parke Custis.
+3) Martha initially married Daniel Parke Custis.
 However, after his death, she married George Washington on January 6, 1759.
 Washington subsequently took custody of Martha’s surviving children Martha ‘Patsy’ Custis and John ‘Jacky’ Parke Custis.
 However, in 1773, Patsy died due to an epileptic seizer.
 Jacky subsequently married Eleanor Calvert in 1774.
 The two went on to have four children; Elizabeth Parke Custis, Martha Parke Custis, Eleanor Parke Custis and George Washington Parke Custis.

 4) Jacky died eight years after Patsy.
 Subsequently, Washington took in his two youngest children two-year-old Eleanor ‘Nelly’ Parke Custis and infant George Washington ‘Wash’ Parke Custis.
 They raised the children as their own, while the older ones were in the care of Eleanor Calvert.